pandastrike/ark/README.md

     Ark = require "ark"

-    Ark.package
+    ark = new Ark
+      path: "."
-      manifest: "./ark.cson"
+      manifest:
-      file: "js/application.js"
+        include: [ "**/*.coffee", "package.json" ]
+        exclude: [ "**/test/**", "**/spec/**" ]
+        apis: [ "assert", "child_process", "crypto", "events", "fs", "http",
+          "https", "module", "path", "querystring", "stream", "sys", "tty", "url", "util" ]
+    ark.package()

 Other options include:

 * **compilers**.
 This is just an object with file extensions as keys and functions that take a string and transform it somehow.
 The default compilers include one for CoffeeScript, but using this mechanism, you can include others.

-**Ex:** Suppose you want to compile Jade templates when you bundle your JavaScript so that they can simply be `require`d.
+**Example** Suppose you want to compile Jade templates when you bundle your JavaScript so that they can simply be `require`d.
 You might write an Ark compiler like this:

     compileJade = do ->
       jade = require "jade"